apache/nuttx/drivers/syslog/README.txt

    If CONFIG_RAMLOG_CONSOLE or CONFIG_RAMLOG_SYSLOG is selected, then the following may also be provided:

-   CONFIG_RAMLOG_CONSOLE_BUFSIZE - Size of the console RAM log.
+   CONFIG_RAMLOG_BUFSIZE - Size of the console RAM log.
 Default: 1024